 - I Have Many Names: All of the Great Old Ones and other incomprehensible beings have multiple aspects and/or names.
 Part of this is due to multiple attempts at spelling a alien word (Cthulhu, Ktulu, Clooloo, Q'thulu, Tulu, etc.) and partly just due to the use of epithet (Nuclear Chaos or The Daemon Sultan for Azathoth) in the case of The Scottish Trope where the true name is forbidden (even "Azathoth" is a pseudonym).

 - Insectoid Aliens: The Mi-Go and the Insects From Shaggai.

 - Kaiju: There are some really big monsters in the Mythos.
 Cthulhu is described as a walking "mountain".
-Most of his children are almost as large.
+Most of his children are almost as large- one of them whose talons alone are the size of mountains.
 Not to mention Dagon, Zhar and Lligor, several of Nyarlathotep's masks... all big.
 And then there's Ghroth, a monster the size of a planet.